-We previously filed a Form S-3 "Shelf" Registration Statement effective September 2, 2011 (the "Shelf") providing for the public offer and sale of certain securities of the Company from time to time, at our discretion, up to an aggregate amount of \$50 million.
-A total of \$34.4 million of the Shelf was utilized through public offers and sales of shares and units (\$22.5 million in gross proceeds through an offering of the Company's shares on April 10, 2012, \$7.1 million in gross proceeds through an offering of units consisting of the Company's shares and share purchase warrants on October 23, 2013, and \$4.8 million representing the aggregate exercise price of those share purchase warrants should they be exercised in full).
+We previously filed a Form S-3 Shelf Registration Statement effective September 2, 2011 (the "Shelf") providing for the public offer and sale of certain securities of the Company from time to time, at our discretion, up to an aggregate amount of \$50 million.
+A total of \$34.4 million of the Shelf was utilized through public offers and sales of shares and units (\$22.5 million in gross proceeds through an offering of the Company's shares on April 10, 2012, \$7.1 million in gross proceeds through an offering of the Company's shares and share purchase warrants on October 23, 2013, and \$4.8 million representing the aggregate exercise price of those share purchase warrants should they be exercised in full).
 We filed a further registration statement effective December 31, 2013 providing for the public offer and sale of certain securities of the Company representing an additional 20%, or \$3.1 million, of the then remaining \$15.6 million available under the Shelf, which increased the remaining amount available under the Shelf to \$18.7 million.

-On December 31, 2013, we filed a prospectus supplement under the Shelf providing for the public offer and sale of the Company's shares having an aggregate offering price of up to \$18.7 million through one or more "at-the-market" offerings pursuant to a Controlled Equity Offering SM Sales Agreement effective December 31, 2013 between Cantor Fitzgerald & Co., as sales agent, and the Company (the "Sales Agreement").
-At April 30, 2014, no public offer or sale of the Company's shares was completed under the Sales Agreement.
+On December 31, 2013, we filed a prospectus supplement under the Shelf providing for the public offer and sale of the Company's shares having an aggregate offering price of up to \$18.7 million through one or more "at-the-market" offerings pursuant to a Controlled Equity OfferingSM Sales Agreement effective December 31, 2013 between Cantor Fitzgerald & Co., as sales agent, and the Company.
+The Shelf expired on September 2, 2014 pursuant to Rule 415(a)(5) under the Securities Act.

-Additionally, we filed a second Form S-3 "Shelf" Registration Statement effective January 10, 2014 providing for the public offer and sale of certain securities of the Company from time to time, at our discretion, up to an aggregate offering of \$100 million.
+We filed a second Form S-3 Shelf Registration Statement effective January 10, 2014 providing for the public offer and sale of certain securities of the Company from time to time, at our discretion, up to an aggregate offering of \$100 million.